-Vontobel Fund - Smart Data Equity (the Sub-Fund) aims to achieve the highest possible capital growth in USD.
+Vontobel Fund - mtx Sustainable Global Leaders (the Sub-Fund) aims to achieve the highest possible capital growth in USD.

 While respecting the principle of risk diversification, the Sub-Fund's assets are mainly invested in shares, equity-like transferable securities, participation certificates etc. issued by companies worldwide that make a contribution to sustainable economic activity and have a leading position within their sector.